lionslair/laradock-local/README.md

 127.0.0.1       kibana

+127.0.0.1       php-worker

 ## Databases

 Add new databases to `mysql/docker-entrypoint-initdb.d/createdb.sql`

 To execute this file do `docker-compose exec mysql bash`

-and then run the file `mysql -u root -proot < ./docker-entrypoint-initdb.d/createdb.sql`
+then run the file `mysql -u root -proot < ./docker-entrypoint-initdb.d/createdb.sql`

 ## Horizon